 Companion Planting Techniques

 Companion planting is the practice of using various plants to improve conditions in the garden.
-Some plants are excellent at deterring one or more pests, while others will improve soil conditions, and improve the flavour of nearby vegetables.
-The goal is to have a diverse garden mimics what we see in nature.
-In today’s world, mono-crops have become the standard in farming, and this is very unhealthy for the soil, insects, and nearby wildlife.
+Some plants are excellent at deterring one or more pests, while others will improve soil conditions and improve nearby vegetables’ flavour.
+The goal is to have a diverse garden that mimics what we see in nature.
+Mono-crops have become the standard in farming in today’s world, which is very unhealthy for the soil, insects, and nearby wildlife.

 Another important factor is to have a garden that is continuously in bloom throughout the season.
-This helps to attract a diverse amount of small pollinators that will help ensure the successful pollination of your plants.
+This helps to attract a diverse amount of small pollinators to ensure your plants’ successful pollination.

 Attract Pollinators and Predatory Insects

-There are is a large variety of herb seeds to choose from in regard to companion plants.
+There are a large variety of herb seeds to choose from regarding companion plants.

 - Basil: An annual herb that can be grown along with other larger plants such as tomatoes.
 Basil improves the flavour of tomatoes, and it will attract pollinating insects and predators.
 It has been used in companion planting with tomatoes for many centuries.
 Basil will also repel pests, such as whiteflies, mosquitoes, spider mites, aphids, and hornworms.

 - Borage is an annual herb.
 It will repel the tomato hornworm and cabbage worm.
 It helps keep tomato plants healthy.

 - Catnip: Although it may attract some cats to your garden, it is also a very effective pest repellent.
 It will repel mosquitoes, aphids, various beetles, cockroaches, and much more.

 - French Marigold: is a must for companion planting; it will produce a strong chemical to deter pests, such as cucumber beetles and nematodes.
 Nematodes attack the root systems of plants.
-The chemical remains in the soil years after the plant is gone, and is still able to effectively repel pests.
+The chemical remains in the soil years after the plant is gone and can still effectively repel pests.
 They will repel whiteflies, some species of beetles, and nematodes.

 - Mint: Mints are a perennial herb that repels mosquitoes, rodents, fleas, aphids, white cabbage moths, and ants.